chrisfield/redux-formkit/README.md

 `updateFieldAction(formName, value)` returns an action object ready to dispatch to Redux.
 Dispatching this will update one field leving the others unchanged.

 ### NamedValidationStatus
-This is simply a named container used to position form wide error messages as thrown by onSubmit functions
+This is simply a named container used to position error messages.
+It can be used to render field error messages separately from the field and also for form wide error messages as thrown by the onSubmit function.